riyann00b/SDHub-DS/README.md

 **📚 Key Concepts Learned:**

 - **Functional Programming:** Introduced to the paradigm of building programs by defining and composing functions, promoting a DRY (Don't Repeat Yourself) coding style.

-- **User-Defined Functions:** Mastered the core mechanics:
+- **User-Defined Functions:** Mastered the core mechanics of `def`, parameters vs. arguments, and the critical `return` keyword.
-    1.  **Definition:** Using the `def` keyword to create a new function.
-    2.  **Parameters & Arguments:** Understood that parameters are the placeholders in the function definition, and arguments are the actual values passed during the function call.
-    3.  **The `return` Keyword:** Learned the critical difference between `print()` (displaying a value) and `return` (sending a value back to the caller for further use).

-- **Function Lifecycle Diagram:**
-    ```mermaid
-    graph TD
-        subgraph FunctionLifecycle
-            A["Define Function (`def my_func(param):`)"] --> B["Call Function (`result = my_func(arg)`)"];
-            B --> C{"Execute Code within Function"};
-            C --> D["`return` sends value back"];
-            D --> E["Store returned value in `result`"];
-        end
-    ```

-- **Variable Scope:** Differentiated between:
+- **Variable Scope:** Differentiated between local and global scope.
-    - **Local Scope:** Variables created inside a function; they only exist within that function.
-    - **Global Scope:** Variables created outside any function; accessible from anywhere in the script.

-- **Recursive Functions:** Explored the advanced concept of a function that calls itself to solve a problem, using the factorial calculation (`n! = n * (n-1)!`) as the primary example.
+- **Recursive Functions:** Explored the concept of a function that calls itself.

 **💡 Key Insights:**
 - Functions are the most important building blocks for organized and scalable programs.
-They turn complex problems into smaller, manageable pieces.
-- Capturing a function's output with `return` is far more powerful than just printing it, as it allows the result to be used in other parts of the program.
+- Capturing a function's output with `return` is far more powerful than just printing it.
-- A good understanding of local vs. global scope is essential for writing bug-free code and avoiding unintended side effects.

-**🎯 Personal Action Items:**
-- [x] Documented all function exercises and concepts from the notebook.
-- [ ] Refactor the pass/fail and even/odd sorting exercises from Day 11 into callable functions that return the sorted lists.
-- [ ] Write a new function that takes a string and returns a dictionary counting the vowels and consonants.
-- [ ] Read more about the Python `global` keyword to understand when (and when not) to use it.

 </details>